Moving to high-volume wafer-level assembly by accelerating the transition from singular and discreet, to many being processed in parallel

-For a number of applications, photonics micro-assembly technology, certainly for some applications, is currently undergoing a transition to a ‘micro-chip’ approach, much as that experienced by the electronics industry some four decades ago.
-Multiple functionality and components are integrated onto a single chip or a small hybrid assembly – a so-called photonic integrated circuit (PIC) – where the underlying ‘design for manufacturing’ technologies have been shaped by the need for fully automated, high-volume manufacturing – instead of production in the 100s & 1000s, PIC approaches are designed for numbers in the 100,000s and millions.
+For a number of applications, photonics micro-assembly technology is currently undergoing a transition to a ‘micro-chip’ approach, much as that experienced by the electronics industry some four decades ago.
+Multiple functionality and components are integrated onto a single chip or a small hybrid chip assembly, utilizing so-called photonic integrated circuits (PICs), and where the underlying ‘design for manufacturing’ technologies have been shaped by the need for fully automated, high-volume manufacturing – instead of production in the 100s & 1000s, PIC approaches are designed for numbers in the 100,000s and millions.

-This in turn means the adoption of wafer-level or at least in-line processes both in assembly and in testing, and where equipment amortization is no longer measured via initial capital investment, but in cost/part.
-Cycle time and thus machine speed is therefore continuously being questioned and improved.
+This in turn means the adoption of wafer-level or at least in-line processes, both in assembly and in testing, and where equipment amortization is no longer measured via initial capital investment, but in cost/part.

-Naturally, assembly and packaging are equally critical aspects of the PIC technology implementation, and ficonTEC has already long-served budding PIC applications with various stand-alone machine solutions.
-Additionally, supported by an active R&D team engaged in prominent international research initiatives, ficonTEC has played, and continues to play an active role in helping to develop a proper understanding of what the assembly, packaging and testing requirements of the manufacturing industry will be.
+Naturally, assembly and testing are equally critical aspects of the PIC technology implementation, and ficonTEC has already long-served budding PIC applications with various stand-alone machine solutions.
+Additionally, supported by an active R&D team engaged in prominent international research initiatives, ficonTEC has played, and continues to play an active role in helping to develop a proper understanding of what the assembly, packaging and testing requirements of the manufacturing industry will actually be.

-The market forecasts for integrated photonics applications are very positive.
-CAGR market growth is forecast to be somewhere in the region of 20 to 50% until 2022 and beyond.
-For telecom (internet communications) and datacom (big data, cloud services), this development is already very real.
-For all other photonics applications, with improving access and capability, interest and diversity of application are snowballing – the way forward for photonics integration is no longer a question of ‘if’ but is instead one of ‘how soon’.
+The market forecasts for integrated photonics applications are very positive, with CAGR expected to be somewhere in the region of 20 to 30% until 2025 and beyond.
+For telecom (communications) and datacom (big data, cloud services), this development is already very real.
+For all other photonics applications, with improving PIC access and capability, interest and diversity of application are snowballing.
+The way forward for photonics integration is no longer a question of ‘if’ but is instead one of ‘how soon’.

-A move to higher levels of photonics integration is associated with the need for increased miniaturization, higher yield, and better standardization all the way from early photonics design, to prototyping and through to assembly, packaging & testing, and leading to a lower cost/part at both low and high volumes.
-Silicon photonics already leverages some of the cost-efficient wafer foundry CMOS processes, while packaging and optical interconnects still have plenty of room for optimization.
+A move to higher levels of photonics integration is associated with the need for increased miniaturization, higher yield, and better standardization all the way from early photonics design, to prototyping and through to assembly and testing.
+All leading to a lower cost/part at both low and high volumes.